mxsxs2/Go-Fundamentals-Problem-Set-1/README.md

 ### How to install and run GO

-To install, simply go to GO's website and download the installer https://golang.org/
+To install, simply go to GO's website and download the installer and run it: https://golang.org/

 When the installation is done, the "go" command is going to be avaialable in terminal.(You have to restart an opened terminal)